digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/upgrading.rst

 protocol version 5, but certain new features (e.g., Smart Contract Upgrading) are only available in protocol version 7.

-`Please note that protocol version 6 has been marked as deleted and should not be used`.
+`Note that protocol version 6 has been marked as deleted and should not be used`.
 Protocol version 7 has been introduced as its stable replacement (see :ref:`here <protocol_version>` for more information about protocol versions).

 Protocol version should be set explicitly
 """""""""""""""""""""""""""""""""""""""""
-Recall that since the 2.9 release, you must set the protocol version explicitly.
+Since the 2.9 release, you must set the protocol version explicitly.

 To specify the protocol version for your sync domain: